 Bind the sea to slumber stilly,

 Love's wing moults when caged and captured,

 Only free, he soars enraptured.

 Can you keep the bee from ranging

 No! nor fetter'd Love from dying

 Email Poem |

-Analysis and Comments on Freedom And Love
+Comments, Analysis, and Meaning on Freedom And Love

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Freedom And Love here.